passren/PyDynamoDB/README.rst

   - SQLAlchemy >= 1.0.0, < 2.0.0

-* Pyparsing (The approach to creating andexecuting simple grammars)
+* Pyparsing (The approach to creating and executing simple grammars)

   - pyparsing >= 3.0.0